 The 8 best Gorgias alternatives for 2025

-If you're looking for the best Gorgias alternative for your team, the eight options below are worth considering.
+If you're looking for a new help desk for your ecommerce company, the eight Gorgias alternatives below are worth considering.
 We've reviewed each one in detail, sharing their top features and how they compare on pricing.

 1. Help Scout – Best overall Gorgias alternative

-Help Scout is a communications platform that makes it easy to support your customers across popular channels like email, live chat, Facebook Messenger, and Instagram.
+Help Scout makes it easy to support your customers across popular channels like email, live chat, Facebook Messenger, and Instagram.
 In addition, the software provides tools for proactive and self-service support and customer feedback, and it integrates with several ecommerce tools including Shopify and WooCommerce.

 Work collaboratively using a shared inbox